sharontherese/sharon-kabel/content/post/guitton/index.md

 # The breakthrough: a full transcription

-By this point, I am reasonably sure that Guitton was on a Lumiere 101 program on December 19, 1993, broadcasted by Radio-Courtoisie.
+By this point, I am reasonably sure that Guitton was on a Lumiere 101 program on December 19, 1993, broadcast by Radio-Courtoisie.
 (Another mark in Lumiere’s favor is that one website said they only ran on Sundays.
 December 19, 1993 is a Sunday, and possibly got erroneously connected with the Apropos issue date.)

 Further searching leads me to a French Aleteia article[^20], with the following citation: